Startup Payroll and Compensation Framework

 Hence, it is important for the HR management to define a process in place to determine the salaries of the participants as it is not a straightjacket formula.
 There always rise scenarios when certain talented employees feel they are compensated lower than what they ought to especially compared to some other peers.
 That can happen because the negotiations are not standardized.
 This can cause an issue with morale and it’s a shame to lose a good talented employee just because the startup could not address an issue like comparative salary because there was no research or process in place.

 Conclusion for payroll structure in startups

 In conclusion, startup payroll structuring is a dynamic and evolving task.
 There are hardly any rules that need to be sacrosanct in this space.
 So the best HR personnel and HR heads would do good to research more about the technology hires they ought to make.
 They can understand the new technology that is slated to be the next winner and manage cost expectations among employees accordingly.
 Or at least have a conversation going in that direction.
 There are certain tools available for that purpose as mentioned above in this post that can help you get some direction to decide on a number.
-But there definitely needs to be an effort to be made in streamlining the cash-intensive Technology department, especially in respect of the new and emerging technologies.
+But there definitely needs to be an effort to be made to streamline the cash-intensive Technology department, especially with respect to new and emerging technologies.